Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 .

 Other Noëls, some of them probably Foreign French, appeared on the old Acadian Coast, on the western prairies, and on upper Bayou Lafourche, where many Acadians settled; and on the Amite River near French Settlement and in Pointe Coupee Parish, where Acadians were few.
-Some of the non-Acadian Noëls of the antebellum and post-war periods who settled in South Louisiana likely were Afro Creoles who had been owned, and perhaps freed, by members of the family, or, more likely, whose surname came from an ancestor's given name, "Noël"; area church and civil records do not always reveal their ethnicity, but the record keepers often provided tantalizing clues:
+Some of the non-Acadian Noëls of the antebellum and post-war periods who settled in South Louisiana likely were Afro Creoles who had been owned, and perhaps freed, by members of the family, or, more likely, their surname came from an ancestor's given name, "Noël"; area church and civil records do not always reveal their ethnicity, but the record keepers often provided tantalizing clues:

 Marc Noël died probably in Iberville Parish in June 1824.
-The St. Gabriel priest who recorded the burial, and who did not bother to give any parents' names or mention a wife, said that Marc died at "age 22."
+The St. Gabriel priest who recorded the burial, and who did not give any parents' names or mention a wife, said that Marc died at "age 22."
 Was he a young Foreign Frenchman?
 Was he kin to Jules Noël of Iberville Parish.

 François Michel "of L'ile Desirade," son of Jean Noël and Marguerite ____, married Louise Augusta, daughter of Protestant American Joseph Hodge "of Marigot" at the St. Martinville church, St. Martin Parish, in April 1837.

-Thérèse Noël married George Fall at the Grand Coteau church, St. Landry Parish, in August 1842.
+Marie Thérèse Noël married George Fall at the Grand Coteau church, St. Landry Parish, in August 1842.
 Neither the St. Landry Parish clerk nor the priest who recorded the marriage gave the couple's parents' names.

 D. H., son of William Noelle and Anna Catherine Voetker, married Anna, daughter of Charles Phienemau, in a civil ceremony in St. Landry Parish in September 1845.